-Banks are required to put in place appropriate policies to ensure sound credit risk assessment and measurement processes as well as systems, tools and data that appropriately aid the assessment of credit risk and computation of ECLs.
-In accordance with Section 5.5.1 of the Standard, banks are to determine ECL for financial assets measured at amortised cost, FVOCI, lease receivables, contract asset, loan commitment and financial guarantee contract.
+OFIs are required to put in place appropriate policies to ensure sound credit risk assessment and measurement processes as well as systems, tools and data that appropriately aid the assessment of credit risk and computation of ECLs.
+In accordance with Section 5.5.1 of the Standard, OFIs are to determine ECL for financial assets measured at amortised cost, FVOCI, lease receivables, contract asset, loan commitment and financial guarantee contract.

-Banks shall adopt sound ECL methodologies commensurate with their size, complexity, structure and risk profile.
+OFIs shall adopt sound ECL methodologies commensurate with their size, complexity, structure and risk profile.
 ECL should reflect the probability-weighted outcome, time value of money and best available forward-looking information.

-Banks should consider such factors as extent of systemic risk posed by the bank (whether the bank is designated as a D-SIB), level and volatility of historical credit losses, complexity of products and other lending related modelling methodologies in determining the level of sophistication required in implementing the ECL model.
-Irrespective of the approach adopted, banks are expected to ensure that ECL measurements are unbiased (neutral and not biased towards optimism or pessimism) and determined by evaluating a range of possible outcomes.
+OFIs should consider such factors as extent of systemic risk posed by the institution level and volatility of historical credit losses, complexity of products and other lending related modelling methodologies in determining the level of sophistication required in implementing the ECL model.
+Irrespective of the approach adopted, OFIs are expected to ensure that ECL measurements are unbiased (neutral and not biased towards optimism or pessimism) and determined by evaluating a range of possible outcomes.

-Banks are required to compute ECLs on significant exposures and credit-impaired loans individually while ECLs for retail exposures and exposures to small and medium-sized enterprises that have less borrower-specific information may be measured on collective basis.
-To measure ECL on collective basis, banks should have credit risk rating processes in place to appropriately group exposures on the basis of shared credit risk characteristics.
+OFIs are required to compute ECLs on significant exposures and credit-impaired loans individually while ECLs for retail exposures and exposures to small and medium-sized enterprises that have less borrower-specific information may be measured on collective basis.
+To measure ECL on collective basis, OFIs should have credit risk rating processes in place to appropriately group exposures on the basis of shared credit risk characteristics.

 ECLs could either be 12-month or Lifetime depending on whether there has been significant increase in credit risk since initial recognition.
-Banks are required to carry out credit review and update their ECLs, at least quarterly, to reflect changes in credit risk since initial recognition.
+OFIs are required to carry out credit review and update their ECLs, at least quarterly, to reflect changes in credit risk since initial recognition.
 The methodologies and assumptions underlying the ECL methodology should be reviewed at least annually.

-Banks may adopt simpler approaches1 in the computation of ECL.
+OFIs may adopt simpler approaches1 in the computation of ECL.

-In view of the fact that most ECL models require the determination of PD, Loss Given Default (LGD), Exposure at Default (EAD) and Discount Rate, banks are required to take cognisance of the following factors:
+In view of the fact that most ECL models require the determination of PD, Loss Given Default (LGD), Exposure at Default (EAD) and Discount Rate, OFIs are required to take cognisance of the following factors: